Australian Unique Device Identifier Framework

-The Commission, in collaboration with the Therapeutic Goods Administration, Queensland Health and the Australian Government Department of Health is undertaking a project to develop and pilot of the Australian Unique Device Identifier Framework (UDI Framework) for Australian Health Service Organisations.
+The Commission, in collaboration with the Therapeutic Goods Administration (TGA) and the Australian Government Department of Health is undertaking a project to develop and pilot the Australian Unique Device Identifier Framework (UDI Framework) for Australian health service organisations (UDI4H).

 In October 2020, the Australian Government announced that it would strengthen patient safety through the establishment of an Australian UDI system for medical devices.
 In February 2021, changes were made to the Therapeutic Goods Act to provide for the collection of the UDI data in an Australian UDI database, the creation of regulations to support the collection of data, and the changes required to device labels.
-The Therapeutic Goods Administration will establish and maintain the supporting infrastructure (the database and data collection, and regulations around labelling requirements).
+The Therapeutic Goods Administration is establishing and will maintain the supporting infrastructure (the AusUDID database and data collection, and regulations around labelling requirements).

 To find out more information regarding the progress of the national UDI implementation please go to: